protocol/research-website/content/posts/202004-covid-grants/index.md

 *   [VentMon - Inline Ventilator Test Fixture and Monitor](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor) ($20,000) \
 VentMon addresses an urgent need to improve testing of open-source ventilator designs.
 The same machine and software will provide monitoring and alarms for critical care specialists using life-critical ventilators.
 It is a simple inline device plugged into the airway of a ventilator that measures flow and pressure (and thereby volume), making sure the ventilator is performing to specification (such as the UK RVMS spec).
 In case a ventilator fails, VentMon raises an audio and internet alarm.
 It can be used for testing before deployment as well as for ICU patient monitoring.

-We are grateful to every single one of our applicants.
+We thank every one of our applicants for their submissions.
 While we were unable to fund every application, we thoroughly reviewed all of them and were amazed by the breadth and quality of the work being done.

-It has been amazing to witness the world come together over these past weeks to try to find solutions to this crisis.
+It has been inspiring to witness the world come together over these past weeks to try to find solutions to this crisis.
 A number of companies have decided to make their intellectual property available, as part of the [Open COVID Pledge](https://opencovidpledge.org/) ([we have long extolled the virtues of open IP](https://protocol.ai/blog/announcing-the-permissive-license-stack/)).
 Other fast-track grant programs have been launched by [philanthropists](https://fastgrants.org/), [companies](https://blog.mozilla.org/blog/2020/03/31/moss-launches-covid-19-solutions-fund/), and [governments](https://www.fct.pt/apoios/research4covid19/index.phtml.en).
 But most of all, the sheer number of open-source projects springing up around the world has been incredible.

 If you’re looking to donate your time or money to a project, and the ones above aren’t a good match to your interests or skills, we encourage you to browse platforms like [HelpWithCovid](https://helpwithcovid.com/projects), where you’ll find hundreds of efforts at every level of complexity and maturity.